Maboroshy/Bash-note/README.md

 Relink is the module that can parse and process links and linked files with various methods.

-It has an interactive mode where you can choose how you want to use it with all necessary information and actions confirmation.
+It has an interactive mode where you can choose how you want to use it with all necessary information and action confirmations.
 You can run it with `bash-note -l`.

-Before each run Relinks scans note root directory you've set parsing notes for links and getting info about every link.
+Before each run Relinks scans note root directory parsing notes for links and getting info about every link.
 The scan can take a while.
 You can run the parser in test mode for verbose output and benchmarking with `bash-note -l test` or `bash-note -l t`.
-It won't write anything to files on this mode.
+It won't write anything to files in this mode.

 All command available in interactive mode can be run with command line arguments after `bash-note -l`.
 The command run that way will still ask for action confirmation.
-To surpass them add extra `force` or `f` argument.
+To surpass the confirmation add extra `force` or `f` argument.

 So if you want to cleanup your media directory from unused images you can:
 1) Run `bash-note -l`;